danharkins/hpke-wrap/README.md

   ctx = create_hpke_context(mode, kem_id, kdf_id, aead_id);

-  Debugging for certain internal state can be turned on and off in a context
+  Debugging for certain internal state can be turned on and off in a context:

   set_hpke_debug(ctx, debugging)

     - if debugging is non-zero internal state will be printed to standard out if it's zero then it will not be printed

+  A receive window to address packet replay on lossy networks (where packets can be dropped and reordered) can be added by setting this capability in both the sender and receiver contexts:

+      NOTE: this capability is NOT in the HPKE spec and the proposal to add it is still in the works.

+  set_hpke_recv_window(ctx, setting)

+    - if setting is non-zero the sender will include the sequence number used to construct the AEAD counter as part of the ciphertext and the receiver will parse ciphertext as if that sequence number is there and use it as part of its receive window processing

   A context is freed when not needed anymore